[Opinion] Today's the day to declare Ukraine an EU candidate country

 Declaring Ukraine a (potential) candidate for enlargement would come at zero cost to the EU.

-It does not mean that the EU will have to do more for Ukraine than it actually does.
+It does not mean that the EU will have to do more for Ukraine than it presently does.

 It does not mean that Ukraine will actually join the EU within the next decades.